 This post may contain affiliate links.
 Please read our disclosure policy.

-These chimichurri steak skewers are the perfect summer grilling recipe.
-Tender NY strip along with crunchy veggies make this the a simply yet tasty dinner solution.
-While I used a NY strip, any cut of beef will do.
-Use a ribeye or use a more option like a chuck roast.
+These Chimichurri Steak Skewers are the perfect summer grilling recipe.
+Tender ribeye along with crunchy veggies all brushed with a tangy horseradish chimichurri sauce make this a simply yet tasty dinner solution.
+While I used a ribeye, any cut of beef will do.
+Use a NY strip steak or a more economical option like a chuck roast.
 Whatever you pick, this will be one delicious meal.

-Step 1: How to make the best chimichurri.
+Step 1: How to make a horseradish chimichurri.

 Start off with finely chopping an entire batch of parsley and cilantro.
 I have seen this done with parsley only, with cilantro only or both.
 In my personal opinion, an equal mix of both makes it just right.

-Next add a tablespoon of freshly minced garlic, crushed red pepper flakes, salt, red wine vinegar, freshly squeezed lemon juice and olive oil.
+Next add a tablespoon of roasted minced garlic, freshly ground horseradish, crushed red pepper flakes, salt, red wine vinegar, and olive oil.
 Mix these ingredients together with a spoon, not a food processor and you are done!
 Yes, it’s that simple.

 Homemade Chimichurri sauce